 ByMarch 26, 2007

-Torment (1944) marked the official emergence of Ingmar Bergman onto the world cinema stage. . . .
+Torment (1944) marked the official emergence of Ingmar Bergman onto the world cinema stage.
+Though directed by his renowned compatriot Alf Sjöberg, it was the twenty-four-year-old Bergman’s big . . .
 Read more »

 In Ingmar Bergman’s feature directing debut, urban beauty-shop proprietress Miss Jenny arrives in an idyllic rural town one morning to whisk away her eighteen-year-old daughter, Nelly, whom she abandoned as a child, from the loving woman who has raised her.
 Once in Stockholm, Nelly receives a crash course in adult corruption and wrenching heartbreak.